digitranslab/jumpstart/docs/versioned_docs/version-2.25.0/contributing-guide/marketplace/marketplace-setup.md

 ### Step 2.
 Enabling the marketplace for your instance

-To enable the marketplace for your ToolJet instance, you need to specify the following environment variables in your **`.env`** file:
+To enable the marketplace for your JumpStart instance, you need to specify the following environment variables in your **`.env`** file:

 #### Marketplace feature enable